TerminalHash/Modern/README.md

 A list of experiments in progress can be read below.

 ### List of experiments
-1. Transferring colors to a separate file
+1. Transferring colors to a separate file;
+2. WinXP-like titlebar gradients.

 ## Third-party code